mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

-Use the Copernicus Marine toolbox binaries
+Use the Copernicus Marine Toolbox binaries
 ***********************************************

 In the `release page <https://github.com/mercator-ocean/copernicus-marine-toolbox/releases>`_ you can access the binaries of the latest releases.